The Single-Layer Bottleneck

 Looking Ahead

-Multi-layer steering shifts the central question from "which layer?" to "how much at each layer?"
-This is a meaningful step: it turns a fragile, discrete choice into a continuous optimization problem with principled solutions.
+Multi-layer steering shifts the question from “which layer?” to “how much at each layer?”
+That turns a discrete site choice into a schedule-design problem, with fixed, data-driven, and adaptive approaches that can be compared under matched intervention budgets.